thepr0blem/digit-classifier/README.md

 Alternative approach that could be taken: adding additional functionality to ```run_random_search``` function which would consider different numbers of sets of layers.

-Layers are ordered as follows:
+Layers for final CNN are ordered as follows (selection of hyperparameters is presented in the following steps):

   - **Conv2D** - conv. layer
-    - filters - 32
+    - filters - 40
-    - kernel_size - 3 x 3
+    - kernel_size - 5 x 5
     - activation - 'relu'
     - input shape - 4D tensor - (n, 56, 56, 1), where (number of examples, img_size, img_size, no_of_channels)
     - padding - 'same'
   - **Conv2D** - conv. layer
-    - filters - 32
+    - filters - 40
-    - kernel_size - 3 x 3
+    - kernel_size - 5 x 5
     - activation - 'relu'
     - padding - 'same'
   - **Max_Pooling** - subsampling layer